🧠Tweet Inspiration

 What format works best for life lessons tweets?

 The counterintuitive observation beats the obvious truth every time.
 'Successful people work hard' is noise.
 'The most successful people I know have very few things they care about deeply' is signal.
-Look for the place where conventional wisdom and your actual experience diverge — that's your tweet.
+Look for the place where conventional wisdom and your actual experience diverge.
+That's your tweet.

 How long should life lessons tweets be?

 Short, almost always.
 Life lessons content is often padded with context to seem earned.
 But the truest wisdom is usually short.
-Think of the best advice you've ever received — it was probably one sentence.
+Think of the best advice you've ever received.
+It was probably one sentence.
 Write like that.
 If you need three sentences to set up the insight, the insight might not be strong enough.

 What mistakes do life lessons tweeters make?

 Wisdom without ownership.
-'Hard times build character' isn't a life lesson — it's a poster.
+'Hard times build character' isn't a life lesson.
+It's a poster.
 A life lesson is 'I spent two years in a situation I hated because I was afraid of disappointing people, and I didn't realize that's what was happening until I was out of it.'
 Own the specific experience that taught you something.

 How do I tweet life lessons without sounding like I'm lecturing?

 Acknowledge the limits of your own experience.
-'This worked for me, your situation might be different' isn't weakness — it's honesty.
+'This worked for me, your situation might be different' isn't weakness.
+It's honesty.
 The most credible life lessons content comes from people who are clearly still learning.
 Certainty about life lessons is a red flag to sophisticated readers.

 Ready to create your own life lessons & wisdom bangers?